ZOOCHOSIS: STEREOTYPIC BEHAVIOUR IN CAPTIVE WILD ANIMALS

 Sitting, sometimes hugging the legs, rocking forwards and backwards.
 Seen in, for example, captive ape species.

 A form of bulimia, the repeated vomiting, eating of vomit and regurgitation.
 May be linked to the captive diet.
-Seen in, for example, captive ape species.
+Often seen in captive ape species.

 Playing with and eating excrement (in species that do not naturally do this) or smearing faeces on enclosure walls and glass.
 Seen in, for example, captive primate species.